 How to apply lipsense product

-Fun fact; lipsense is not a lipstick neither is it a lip stain.
+Fun fact; lipsense is not a lipstick nor is it a lip stain.
 It’s a molecular bonding lip color.
 I knew my nerdy side had to show up.
 Why is this relevant?
 Lip colors have a unique technique of application.
 The right lipsense color will not have the desired effect if you botch up the application.

 Begin by evenly spreading the lip color from one corner to the other without gliding back and forth.
 Wait about five seconds then repeat the process two more times.
 Three layers are best for a smooth finish.
-Next apply the gloss, press your lips together and you’re good to go for up to18 hours!
-Watch this video tutorial.
+Next, apply the gloss, press your lips together and you’re good to go for up to18 hours!
+Watch this video tutorial:

 Allergies and side effects

-Lipsense has marketed itself as a vegan, lead-free, wax-free and cruelty-free product.
+Lipsense has marketed itself as a vegan, lead-free, wax-free, and cruelty-free product.
 In this regard, it checks out.
 The only glaring drawback concerning safety has to be the slight tinge when applying.
 It’s not painful but strong enough to be noticed.
 If you have chapped lips, stay clear of this product.

 Some claim it had a drying effect but I am yet to experience this.
 I found that as long as I reapplied the gloss, my lips did not crack and stayed hydrated.

-Not only is it safe while pregnant, its also safe if your child gets a hold of it.
+Not only is it safe while pregnant, it’s also safe if your child gets a hold of it.